Money management in Girl Scouts is easy if it's done as you go. If you have any questions about finances, you can contact our service unit treasurer.

 If you need additional help:

 While all troops strive to be self sustaining, at times individual members may need additional assistance.
 Council has some aid available, called opportunity funds.
-For details, review the application and guidelines below.
+For details, contact your troop support specialist.